danielmascena/calque/README.md

-# spatha.js 🗡
+# barbell.js 🏋️

 🚧 Status: In Development 🛠️

 ***

-SpathaJS is a simple and tiny utility library for building fast web interfaces, offering a _scutum_ 🛡 as abstraction for some DOM manipulations, build components without the initial obligation to interact with DOM API, like `document.createElement("tag")`, `element.addEventListener('event', callback)` and `element.style.property = "value";` for example.
+SpathaJS is a simple and tiny utility library for building fast web interfaces using regular JavaScript, offering a piece of equipment as abstraction for some DOM manipulations, build components without the initial obligation to interact with DOM API, like `document.createElement("tag")`, `element.addEventListener('event', callback)` and `element.style.property = "value";` for example.

-🔧 This micro-library was meant to be a JSX-like but as a tool for UI prototyping, avoiding the first battleground with evil stacks and bad configurations in some projects.
-Just use what is familiar, the loyal and trusted _cohortes praetorianae_ of Web Development, the eternal Web Standards: vanilla JavaScript, Web APIs, HTML5, CSS3 and the awesome Web Components v1 together.
+🔧 This micro-library was meant to be a JSX-like but as a tool for UI prototyping with ordinary JS, avoiding the first battleground with evil stacks and bad configurations in some projects.
+Just use what is familiar, the loyal and trusted _Olympic weightlifting_ of Web Development, the eternal Web Standards: vanilla JavaScript, Web APIs, HTML5, CSS3 and the awesome Web Components v1 together.

 The [HTML templating implementation](http://exploringjs.com/es6/ch_template-literals.html#sec_html-tag-function-implementation) provided by Dr. Axel Rauschmayer at his book was used as starting point.